leswright1977/PySpectrometer2/README.md

 ![Screenshot](media/calibrated.png)

 In the screenshot above above, a well defined peak (not used as a caibration value) at 587.4nm has been detected.
 Referring to the Wiki this is listed at 587.6nm, only 0.2nm off with a five nines calibration! :-)
+For unlabelled peaks, pressing 'm' will toggle on the measurement crosshairs, that display wavelength for any given position.

 # Future work: